thomashoneyman/purescript-halogen-realworld/README.md

 yarn serve
 ```

-The `yarn serve` command will also perform the bundle step, but you can also run `yarn bundle`, which creates a
+The `yarn serve` command will perform the bundle step, but you can also run `yarn bundle`, to create a
 distribution-ready bundle of CSS and JavaScript.
-This will run `spago bundle-app` and `parcel build assets/index.html`
-under the hood.

 ## Learning PureScript